learn-co-curriculum/curriculum-team/hiring.md

 ## Recruiting from Software Developers

 **PLUSES**: They have a long history of digesting technical documentation and implementing it.
-They can generate the tasks required to do technical work **CONS**: At the far-right extreme, they don't have the ability to empathize and engage with a _reader_.
+They can generate the tasks required to do technical work.
+**CONS**: At the far-right extreme, they don't have the ability to empathize and engage with a _reader_.
 Owing to a lack of history or credits in humanities classes they have likely been de-incentivized from practicing writing in _human